 This award recognizes a narrative about buildings and cities that promotes the publics understanding of architecture and the role of architects.
 The entry must be a body of work.

 Medal Recipient: Canadian Modern Architecture: 1967 to the Present

 Elsa Lam (Editor), Graham Livesey (Editor)

-The book Canadian Modern Architecture: 1967 to the Present is the first comprehensive volume on modern and contemporary Canadian architecture to appear in over 25 years.
-It is co-published by Princeton Architectural Press and Canadian Architect magazine.
+The book Canadian Modern Architecture: 1967 to the Present is co-published by Princeton Architectural Press and Canadian Architect magazine.

 Canadian Modern Architecture: 1967 to the Present, is a far-reaching review of major work in this county.
 It includes 15 original essays by authors including George Baird (FRAIC), Brian Carter, (Hon.
 FRAIC), Ian Chodikoff (FRAIC), Odile Hénault, George Kapelos (FRAIC), Lisa Landrum (FRAIC), Steven Mannell (FRAIC), Sherry McKay, Marco Polo (FRAIC), Colin Ripley (MRAIC), Lola Sheppard, David Theodore (MRAIC), Larry Wayne Richards (FRAIC), Adele Weder (Hon.
 MRAIC) and Mason White (MRAIC).
 It is illustrated with 500 photographs and drawings.

 The 50-year retrospective begins with the nation’s centennial and Expo 67 in Montreal.
 It covers the defining of national institutions and movements, how Canadian architects interpreted major international trends, regional and Indigenous architectural tendencies, and the influence of architects in Canada’s three largest cities—Toronto, Montreal, and Vancouver.